|

 The

-printed logo of the Japanese game title and
+printed logo of the Japanese game title with

 in the corner.